 Hi!
-I love writing up recipes like this, ones that I am pretty certain will become a staple dinner in your repertoire.
+I love writing up recipes like this, ones that I am certain will become a staple dinner in your repertoire.
 This is based off two very popular recipes, my 10 Minute Creamy Pesto Sauce and my Creamy Chicken Pasta.
 It's the perfect marriage of both and the chicken makes it more of a complete meal.

 Main ingredients: